TrevorLovesMommy/sqlalchemy-challenge/README.md

 <h1>Exploring Honolulu's Climate</h1>

-The goal for this assignment is to explore Honolulu's climate through the city's precipitation data and create a Flask API to based on the exploreation queries.
+The goal for this assignment is to explore Honolulu's climate through the city's precipitation data and create a Flask API to based on the exploration queries.
 This project is divided into 2 parts.

 <h2>Part 1: Data exploration with Python and SQLAlchemy</h2>